Back

 Some credit cards will waive the annual fee for the first year of owning the card.

-If you have a credit card that offers a $0 annual fee in the first year, you can avoid the cost altogether by cancelling the card before the year is out and still get the benefits that come with it.
+If you have a credit card that offers a $0 annual fee in the first year.
+Just before the end of the first year, you should cancel the card so you can still get the benefits that come with it.

 1. The interest rate

-Every credit card, just like every loan, will charge you an interest rate.
-In other words, it’s a charge for borrowing money from a financial institution.
+Every credit card, just like every loan, will charge you an interest rate on the money you’ve borrowed.

-In most cases, the interest rate only kicks in if you don’t have your balance in full each month.
-It’s charged on the balance that you owe and added to that balance.
+In most credit card cases, the interest rate only kicks in if you don’t pay your balance in full each month.
+It’s charged on the balance that you owe.

-The interest rates on credit cards can vary between 8% for low-rate cards to even up to 30%.
+The interest rates on credit cards can vary between 8% for low-rate cards to even up to 30% (avoiiid).
 To put that into perspective, a $5,000 credit card balance with a 30% interest rate could cost you $125 monthly.

 Pro tip:

-Set yourself up with a calendar reminder so you can pay your credit card balance to avoid or minimise your interest payments.
+Set yourself up with a calendar reminder so you can pay your credit card balance before the due date to avoid or minimise your interest payments.
 Then, you get the benefits of the credit card without any of the chunky costs.

 1. Balance Transfer Fees

-Some credit card companies charge a fee for moving your current credit card debt onto another card.
+Some credit card companies charge a fee for moving the balance you owe on your current credit card onto another card.

 The fee gets added to your total balance and is charged instantly.